Comprehensive Dog & Cat Dental Care

 Veterinary Dentistry: Anesthesia & Your Pet's Oral Health

 Cats and dogs do not understand what is going on during dental procedures, and will often react to dental procedures by struggling or biting.

-Similar to anesthesia that is provided to nervous or anxious patients by dentists, our Delaware County veterinary hospital is able to give your dog or cat dental anesthesia before performing any dental procedures.
+Similar to anesthesia that is provided to nervous or anxious patients by dentists, our Morton veterinary hospital is able to give your dog or cat dental anesthesia before performing any dental procedures.
 This places less stress on your pets and allows us to X-ray their mouth as required.